zettajs/zettajs.github.io/projects/_posts/2014-10-13-Hello-World.md

 We'll add a Sine Wave Generator as a stand-in for a sensor stream.

-## 3.1 Retrive The Driver
+## Retrive The Driver

 1. Run this code in your command line:
   ```markdown
   npm install zetta-sine-wave --save
   ```

-## Tell the Zetta Server About It
+## Add the Sine Wave Driver to your Server

+1. Open `server.js`
-1. Add another `require()` statement to import the Sine Wave Generator
+2. Add another `require()` statement to import the Sine Wave Generator
-2. Pass the Sine Wave Generator to Zetta with another `.use()` statement in the init chain.
+3. Pass the Sine Wave Generator to Zetta with another `.use()` statement in the init chain.
-3. Confirm that `server.js` looks like this after you've added the new code:
+4. Confirm that `server.js` looks like this after you've added the new code:

 ```javascript
 var zetta = require('zetta');